3adnanK/pytutorials/content/post/Python-Operators.md

 {{< / highlight >}}

-This is all for this lecture, I hope you enjoyed it.<br/>
+This is all for this tutorial, I hope you enjoyed it.<br/>